datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 li[begin:end]
 ```

-With all this, can you tell what this call will return?
+With this in mind, can you tell what this call will return? <PAUSE>

 ```
 fam_height[1:4]